The Frank's Box--Telephone to the Dead?

 - The box could be acting as a noise generator that entities utilize to communicate, capitalizing on the audio frequencies to send messages.

-Instrumental Trans-dimensional Communication (ITC), in fact, is a term coined to describe the use of electronic devices to facilitate communication with the other world.
+Instrumental Trans-Dimensional Communication (ITC), is a term coined to describe the use of electronic devices to facilitate communication with the outer world.
 The ghost box or Frank Box takes matters one step further because it is designed for the sole purpose of communicating with non-human entities and capturing messages from them.

 Did You Know?

 While skeptics point to bleed-over or random noises interpreted by eager listeners with preconceived notions about the afterlife, numerous EVP studies have demonstrated that something may indeed be occurring.